section-engineering-education/engineering-education/content/articles/understanding-nodejs-sequelize-orm-models/index.md

 status: publish
 published: true
 url: /understanding-nodejs-sequelize-orm-models/
-title:Understanding Node.js Sequelize ORM Models
+title: Understanding Node.js Sequelize ORM Models
-description:This article will help you understand Sequelize models, from model definition to model usage.
+description: This article will help you understand Sequelize models, from definition to usage.
 Sequelize works with all the SQL-based databases
 author:  benson-kariuki
 date: 2021-11-02T00:00:00-07:40
 topics: [Languages]